sweattep/modern_quotes/README.md

 >Jeet Kune-Do is simply the direct expression of one's feelings with the minimum of movements and energy

+>There is nothing so useless as doing efficiently that which should not be done at all.

 >Connect through powerful applications of bold monochromatic colour.
 Colour palettes that deliver real visceral impact generally have a dominant colour that dictates the overall look and feel.

 >Instead of just picking the best option, I try to invent new ones.